ocean-tracking-network/node-manager-training/_episodes/08_Detections.md

 # events-4 - process receiver configuration

-This notebook will process the receiver configurations (such as MAP code) from the events table and load them into the database's `receiver_config` table.
+This notebook will process the receiver configurations (such as MAP code) from the events table and load them into the schema's `receiver_config` table.
 This is a new initiative by OTN to document and store this information, to provide better feedback to researchers regarding the detectability of their tag-programming through time and space.

 ### Import cells and Database connections